robthompson16/support-for-early-career-teachers/content/ucl.md

 In this module you’ll focus on how you set up your classroom as a learning environment.

-you’ll be able to reflect on the different ways you can influence your environment, and learn practical strategies that keep pupils safe, motivated and focused on learning.
+You’ll be able to reflect on the different ways you can influence your environment, and learn practical strategies that keep pupils safe, motivated and focused on learning.

 ### [Engaging pupils in learning](/ucl/year-1-engaging-pupils-in-learning)